sandstorm-io/sandstorm/docs/index.md

 Sandstorm is an open source platform for personal servers.

-Sandstorm lets you run your own server and install apps like EtherCalc, GitLab, Etherpad, LibreBoard, and more as easily as you'd install apps on your phone.
+Sandstorm lets you run your own server and install apps like EtherCalc, GitLab, Etherpad, Wekan, and more as easily as you'd install apps on your phone.
 Sandstorm handles login & access control, and can run any web app that runs on Linux, though some apps may need changes to work within the Sandstorm sandbox.